 The most contentious issues surrounding the use of agent-based models are how they should be calibrated and validated and in many respects agent-based models of social phenomena are lagging behind other fields in terms of how they approach these problems.
 Meteorology models, for example, use incoming weather data to improve their predictions as new data become available in real time (Collins, 2007).
 Similarly, it is increasingly common for transport control systems to rely on real-time feedback between current traffic systems and control networks such as traffic lights or variable direction of flow (e.g. Prothmann et al., 2008).
 Agent-based models rarely, if ever, use dynamic data streams to improve their predictions as new social data become available.

 The reason that social models are lacking in these respects is largely due to data availability; models often use population censuses and social surveys that tend to deal with aggregate groups rather than individuals and occur infrequently.
 They are focused on the attributes and characteristics of the population, rather than attitudes and behaviours, and they offer a snapshot view rather than a dynamic and continuous perspective.
 In recent years, however, new data sources have become available that contain a wealth of information about peoples' spatio-temporal behaviour at an individual-level and are being updated continuously.
 These sources are commonly referred to as "crowd-sourced data" (Savage and Burrows, 2007) or "volunteered geographical information" (Goodchild, 2007) and have the potential to revolutionise our understanding of social phenomena and our approach to model evaluation.
+Research with large-scale social network data can be compared to the "fourth paradigm" data intensive research (Bell et al., 2009) activities usually limited to the physical sciences.

 The focus of this research is to develop a framework for calibrating an agent-based model of daily travel behaviour using a novel set of crowd-sourced data from Twitter.
-In order to incorporate dynamic individual behaviour, we identify five essential behaviours: domestic living, education, work, recreation and shopping.
-We begin with a highly detailed synthetic population of individuals and outline the steps towards constructing a detailed agent-based model of daily behaviour using available crowd-sourced data.
+In order to incorporate dynamic individual behaviour, we work towards the identification of five essential behaviours: domestic living, education, work, recreation and shopping.
+These behaviours are similar to those used in other relevant research - Yang et al. (2008), for example, use the behaviours "study time", "working time", "sleeping time" in their model of disease spread.
 Through this modelling process we seek not just to understand residential patterns within the city, but the dynamic ebb and flow of the population in everyday metropolitan life.